Draggie306/EditingCheatSheets/A Level/OCR A Level Computer Science June 2023 Paper 2 Target Revision.md

 ## Backtracking
-Backtracking is a method used to intelligently try out different paths or sequences until the solution is found, based on
+Backtracking is a method used to intelligently try out different paths or sequences until the solution is found, based on previous results.
+For example, instead of traversing each possible path in a maze, the backtracking algorithm can swap to an adjacent path on reaching a dead end.
+The last decision made will be undone

 ## Graph